-Most airlines allow passengers to check in 24-48 hours in advance.
-Doing so will save you time once you are at the airport- you won’t need to stand in line to check in, or use the automated check in booth.
+Most airlines allow passengers to check-in 24-48 hours in advance.
+Doing so will save you time once you are at the airport- you won’t need to stand in line to check-in or use the automated check-in booth.
 These can also cost you money, so make sure you check in early!

 Additionally, by checking in early, you have a better chance of getting a good seat, with your party sitting together.
-Think about it- if you check in last minute, all the seats will be taken, and you might end up in a middle seat.
+Think about it- if you check in the last minute, all the seats will be taken, and you might end up in a middle seat.

 When checking in on your phone, save your boarding passes to your wallet.
-We also always take a screen shot, just incase the internet won’t work for some reason.
+We also always take a screenshot, just in case the internet won’t work for some reason.
 You can also send them to everyone in your party, so there is no way they will get lost!
 With each person having access to their own boarding pass, you will save time in the security line as well.

-This mistake might not apply to everyone, but try your best to avoid sitting as much as possible in the airport.
+This mistake might not apply to everyone, but try your best to avoid sitting as much as possible at the airport.
 By sitting for long periods of time, such as on an airplane, you put yourself at risk for developing blood clots.

 On an airplane, you don’t have a whole lot of options in terms of moving your body, but you do at the airport!